ebirien/data-analytics-power-bi-report690/README.md

   - Printed a list of the columns in the orders table and saved the result to a csv file called **orders_columns.csv**
   - Repeated the same process for each other table in the database, saving the results to a csv file with the same name as the table

 3. Queried the Database to answer the following questions.
 In each case, the query result is exported to a csv file, along with the query itself as a .sql file.
+These files can be found in the **answers** folder.
   - How many staff are there in all of the UK stores?
     - Answer (Refer to: **question_1.csv** and **question_1.sql**)
   - Which month in 2022 has had the highest revenue?